 - Occupational hazards protection

 Russia’s employment compliance laws include working hours that every employee must follow.
-The standard workweek is 40 hours, and employees need written consent to work overtime.
-Any overtime should not exceed four hours over two consecutive days.
+The standard workweek is 40 hours, and employees must provide written consent to work overtime.
+Any overtime should not exceed four hours over two consecutive days or 120 hours per year.
 You should include these terms in the employment contract, as well as how much you will compensate for overtime.

 Once you hire Russian employees, you need to obtain certain documents to onboard them and meet the country’s employment compliance laws.
 Employees should have a passport and Russian work visa if they’re from a foreign country, as well as educational documents and a retirement insurance certificate.

 Since every company operates differently, you should create an onboarding process that works for you.
 Make sure you provide job training that will help employees stay comfortable, and review the employment contract and other important documents during your employee’s first week.

 Benefits of Hiring Outsourcing in Russia

 One of the complications of learning how to hire Russian employees is that you have to set up a subsidiary first.
 Your location and entity will both impact how long it takes to incorporate, and it could be a few months before you’re ready to hire and onboard employees.

 Instead of spending your time establishing a subsidiary and potentially losing top talent, take advantage of the fact that Globalization Partners can help you hire Russian employees without an incorporated entity.
 As a global PEO, we can use our existing subsidiary to offer Russia hiring outsourcing.
 When you work with us, you can start operating faster, and your employees will have a great hiring experience.

 Globalization Partners wants to help you expand across borders.
 Contact us today to learn more about Russia hiring outsourcing.